A Career in European Archeology, Taylor Shares Observations of Smithsonian Sci+Tech Museum Founder Frank Taylor

 Dad said he’d see me through for the undergraduate degrees, but that I would have to earn my way through graduate studies.
 So, I had odd jobs while I was at Penn to earn money.

-I was told by my Anthropology supervisor to go to Cambridge, because some of the professors were getting annoyed that I asked “why” too often.
+I was also a member of Chi O, which I used to blackmail, because I didn’t enjoy frat parties.
+I would say to them “if you want me in all these external activities (they always put the fraternities next to your name), I will not go to these frat parties because I need to study.”
+Tonight I am going to a party for the Preakness [horse race] and that is one of my Chi O friends living down by the Zoo.
+It’s nice to have these friends.
+It was just my 50th anniversary at Penn, but I didn’t manage to get there.
+It was a very interesting experience at the University of Pennsylvania, but I was told by my Anthropology supervisor to go to Cambridge, because some of the professors were getting annoyed that I asked “why” to often.
 He said that when I go to Cambridge I can ask as many whys as I want.
 And by golly, you had better ask why, because that is the basis on which they judge you.
 You write your essays and you have to go and defend them.

 Q: When were you at Cambridge?